 Hey!
-Make sure you listen to Ivy who will explain to you what NOT to do on your EE.
+Make sure you listen to Ivy, who will explain what NOT to do on your EE.

 These mountains you are carrying, you were only supposed to climb!

 Understand that no warrior ever conquered the battlefield with an unhinged mind.
-We say this because being past IB students, we have seen and faced what you are about to and have a good knowledge and acquired ability to differentiate between bigger beasts and smaller beasts.
+We say this because, being past IB students, we have seen and faced what we are about to and have a good knowledge and acquired the ability to differentiate between more enormous beasts and smaller beasts.

-IB Extended Essay is a smaller beast considering that you give it enough time before it turns into a bigger one.
+IB Extended Essay is a smaller beast considering that you give it enough time before it becomes more prominent.
 All you need to do is relax your mind, de-stress and follow a simple procedure explained further in the article.
 There is no need to panic.
-Trust us, listen to us, be like us!
+Trust us, listen to us, and be like us!

-Moving ahead from pun-ny insertions, let us tell you why the IB extended essay can be an easy and interesting mountain to climb:
+Moving ahead from punny insertions, let us tell you why the IB extended essay can be an easy and exciting mountain to climb:

 - Subject of your choice (Good practice to choose from your HLs)

 - Choice of choosing your mentor

 - Continuous feedback and support from your chosen mentor.